-- 3. The Indenture has been duly authorized by the Authority, duly executed and delivered by authorized officials of the Authority, and, assuming due authorization, execution and delivery by the Trustee, constitutes the legal and valid obligation of the Authority enforceable in accordance with its terms, except as may be limited by applicable bankruptcy, insolvency, reorganization, moratorium or other laws in effect from time to time affecting the rights of creditors generally and by the application of general principles of equity. - 4.
-Interest on the 2004 Series A-2 Bonds and the 2004 Series A-3 Bonds (except for interest on any 2004 Series A-2 Bond for any period during which it is held by a "substantial user" of facilities financed with the 2004 Series A-2 Bonds or a "related person" as such terms are used in Section 147(a) of the Internal Revenue Code of 1986, as amended to the date hereof (the "Tax Code")), is excluded from gross income under federal income tax laws pursuant to Section 103 of the Tax Code; however, interest on the 2004 Series A-2 Bonds is an item of tax preference for purposes of calculating alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code, and interest on the 2004 Series A-3 Bonds is excluded from alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code except that such interest is required to be included in calculating the "adjusted current earnings" adjustment applicable to corporations for purposes of computing the alternative minimum taxable income of corporations.
-The opinions expressed in this paragraph assume continuous compliance with the covenants and representations contained in the Authority's certified proceedings and in certain other documents or certain other certifications furnished to us. - 5.
-Interest on the 2004 Series A-1 Bonds is not excluded from gross income for federal income tax purposes. - 6.
-The 2004 Series A Bonds and the income therefrom shall at all times be free from taxation by the State of Colorado under Colorado laws in effect as of the date of delivery of the 2004 Series A Bonds.
+- 1. The 2005 Series A-2 Bonds and the 2005 Series A-3 Bonds constitute valid and binding special, limited obligations of the Authority, payable solely from the Revenues and other assets pledged thereto under the Indenture.
+The 2005 Series A-1 Bonds constitute valid and binding obligations of the Authority, payable from the Revenues and other assets pledged thereto under the Indenture and also constitute general obligations of the Authority for the payment of which the Authority has pledged its full faith and credit, subject only to the provisions of any agreements with the owners of particular notes, bonds or other obligations pledging any particular revenues or assets to the payment thereof. - 2.
+The Indenture has been duly authorized by the Authority, duly executed and delivered by authorized officials of the Authority, and, assuming due authorization, execution and delivery by the Trustee, constitutes a valid and binding obligation of the Authority enforceable in accordance with its terms. - 3.
+Interest on the 2005 Series A-2 Bonds and the 2005 Series A-3 Bonds (except for interest on any 2005 Series A-3 Bond for any period during which it is held by a "substantial user" of facilities financed with the 2005 Series A-3 Bonds or a "related person" as such terms are used in Section 147(a) of the Internal Revenue Code of 1986, as amended to the date hereof (the "Tax Code")), is excluded from gross income under federal income tax laws pursuant to Section 103 of the Tax Code; however, interest on the 2005 Series A-3 Bonds is an item of tax preference for purposes of calculating alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code, and interest on the 2005 Series A-2 Bonds is excluded from alternative minimum taxable income as defined in Section 55(b)(2) of the Tax Code except that such interest is required to be included in calculating the "adjusted current earnings" adjustment applicable to corporations for purposes of computing the alternative minimum taxable income of corporations.
+The opinions expressed in this paragraph assume continuous compliance with the covenants and representations contained in the Authority's certified proceedings and in certain other documents or certain other certifications furnished to us. - 4.
+Interest on the 2005 Series A-1 Bonds is not excluded from gross income for federal income tax purposes. - 5.
+The 2005 Series A Bonds and the income therefrom shall at all times be free from taxation by the State of Colorado under Colorado laws in effect as of the date hereof.